Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Introduction

-Building on the long tradition of DDP-based solvers, this work aims to extend the classic DDP algorithm by incorporating PMP (indirect methods) into its formulation, resulting in a \textit{Pontryagin-Bellman Differential Dynamic Programming} algorithm, named PDDP.
-The benefits of combining indirect methods with DDP techniques are threefold: first the nonlinear programming techniques embedded in the HDDP algorithm are adapted to the indirect framework, allowing for the handling of state path constraints, a feature that pure indirect optimization techniques can hardly accommodate; second, using DDP for the optimization of costate variables provides better robustness against poor initial guess compared to classical indirect methods; third, the analytical control law derived from PMP allows for the generation of multi-spiral low-thrust trajectories with a limited number of stages — and, consequently, fewer optimization variables — compared to previous DDP-based solvers.
-The application of PMP within a DDP algorithm necessitates the development of a novel theoretical framework to derive the control law feedback equations, which represents the primary contribution of this paper to the existing DDP literature.
+Building on the long tradition of DDP-based solvers, this work incorporates PMP into the DDP formulation, resulting in a \textit{Pontryagin-Bellman Differential Dynamic Programming} approach, termed PDDP.
+The connection between DDP and PMP is well established in the literature.
+Prior studies have shown that the sensitivities of the performance index with respect to the states are generally equivalent to the co-states \cite{Dreyfus1965}.
+In fact, both quantities satisfy the same differential equations \cite{Jacobson1970}.
+This relationship has also been explored in the context of collocation (direct methods) and HDDP, where the initial co-states are approximated from the sensitivities of the cost function at the initial point \cite{Lantoine2012Part2}.
+This procedure is implemented in NASA's Copernicus, a trajectory optimization software \cite{Ocampo2010}.
+The contribution of this paper is not to revisit this well-known connection.
+Instead, we parameterize the control using the primer vector control law—explicitly derived from PMP—and solve the constrained optimal control problem with DDP.
+Previous works have similarly used costate and PMP to parametrize the thrust, however solved the problem with direct methods \cite{Pierson1994}.
+As a matter of fact, this approach is implemented in Copernicus \cite{Ocampo2010}.
+The benefits of combining indirect methods with DDP techniques are threefold: first the nonlinear programming techniques embedded in the HDDP algorithm are adapted to the indirect framework, allowing for the handling of state-path constraints, a feature that pure indirect optimization techniques can hardly accommodate; second, using DDP for the optimization of costate variables provides better robustness against poor initial guess compared to classical indirect methods; third, the analytical control law derived from PMP allows for the generation of multi-spiral low-thrust trajectories with a limited number of stages — and, consequently, fewer optimization variables — compared to previous DDP-based solvers.